 I disagree with the ratings given to Alsoft’s Disk Express Pro 3.0.1 and Connectix’s RAM Doubler 8.0.1 in ”

 Essential Mac Tools.”
 Franklin Tessler awarded Disk Express Pro four and a half mice even though it is still completely incompatible with HFS+-formatted hard disks.
 Apple released the HFS+format more than a year ago.
 Ironically, Alsoft, the company that developed Plus Maker and Plus Maximizer, can’t seem to update its own utility.

 On the other hand, RAM Doubler received only four mice.
 I think it deserves five.
 The brief review failed to mention an important feature of RAM Doubler that’s useful even if you have lots of physical RAM.
 When you run multiple applications simultaneously, RAM Doubler taps into the unused memory of the applications running in the background.
 This allows you to set large preferred-memory sizes for RAM-hungry applications such as Web browsers and graphics programs.
 RAM Doubler handles memory better than the Mac OS, and most power users experience fewer crashes when it is enabled.

 Searching for the Mezzanine

-” (August 1999), Kristina De Nike and Jonathan Seff state that the iProRaid SCSI card works only in the original Bondi blue iMacs, which were built with a mezzanine slot hidden beneath the plastic case.
-How do I know if I have
+Generation Gap ” (August 1999), Kristina De Nike and Jonathan Seff state that the iProRaid SCSI card works only in the original Bondi blue iMacs, which were built with a mezzanine slot hidden beneath the plastic case.
+How do I know if I have that iMac?